dekkerglen/CubeCobra/CONTRIBUTING.md

 place you should look.
 We use GitHub this way because it has great support for discovering long-lived tickets even years after the fact.
 Put simply, it is a system of record.
-This practice, when adhered to vigilantly, leads to increased collective productivity and deacreased blocking between community members and development efforts.
+This practice, when adhered to vigilantly, leads to increased collective productivity and decreased blocking between community members and development efforts.

 ## How we use GitHub issues